vadmium/python-altium/format.md

 Some simple common data types represented by properties:

-* Strings: Most properties are directly decodable as ASCII strings, although the byte 0x8E has been seen bracketing parts of some strings
+* Strings: Most properties are directly decodable as ASCII strings.
+    Non-ASCII strings often use Windows CP-1252 or some similar encoding, and are often accompanied by another property encoded in UTF-8.
 * Co-ordinate pairs (points): `|LOCATION.X=200|LOCATION.Y=100`
 * Lists:
     `|FONTIDCOUNT=2|SIZE1=10|FONTNAME1=`. . .`|SIZE2=10|FONTNAME2=`. . .